-The Direct Memory Access (DMA) module on dsPIC33E/PIC24E devices can be used to transfer data from RAM to the DCI module buffers without user-assigned application intervention.
-At least two DMA channels would be needed for this purpose.
-One DMA channel reads data from the receive registers while the other channel writes data to the transmit registers.
+The Direct Memory Access (DMA) module on dsPIC33F devices can be used to transfer data from DPSRAM to the DCI module buffers without user application intervention.
+Minimum two DMA channels are required for this purpose: one DMA channel reads data from the receive registers while the other channel writes data to the transmit registers.
 Both DMA channels use the DCI Transfer Done interrupt.

-Since the DCI RXBUFx and TXBUFx registers are 16-bit registers, the DMA channels should be set up for word transfer.
-To write byte values to the DCI module, user software must first left-shift them to the upper byte of the word.
+Since the DCI RXBUF and TXBUF registers are 16-bit registers, the DMA channels should be set up for word transfer.
+To write byte values to the DCI module, user software must left-shift them to the upper byte of the word.

-Example 20-2 shows the code that configures the DMA for continuous ping-pong buffer mode.
-Figure 20-40 illustrates the timing diagram of the DCI codec communication.
-In ping-pong buffer mode, the DMA module alternates the memory locations where the data frames are stored.
+Example 20-2 shows the code that configures the DMA for continuous Ping-Pong Buffer mode.
+Figure 20-37 shows the timing diagram of the DCI codec communication.
+In Ping-Pong Buffer mode, the DMA module alternates the memory locations where the data frames are stored.
 This mechanism facilitates processing on one data frame while a processed data frame is being transmitted and a new data frame is being received.
 The DCI module requests the DMA module for a transfer on every transfer complete interrupt.

-For more details on the DMA module, refer to Section 22.
-"Direct Memory Access (DMA)" (DS70348) in the "dsPIC33E/PIC24E Family Reference Manual".
+For additional information on the DMA module, refer to Section 22.
+"Direct Memory Access (DMA)" (DS70182).